codeforboston/bostongreenmap/README.md

 A mockup for our redesign contributed by Continuum (www.continuuminnovation.com): https://s3.amazonaws.com/wmgardner.co/pdfs/BostonGreenSpaceDesign.pdf

-## Data Schema Basics

-The map is based entirely on open space data in the public domain.

-The core concept of the application is very simple and should be applicable for green spaces in any community or location.
-There are 3 basic elements that build the heart of the application: Park, Facility and Activity.

-A park visitor can perform *Activities*, such as playing Frisbee or Football, on a *Facility*, such as a Field, in a *Park*.

-This means, the 3 basic elements relate to each according to the following schema:

-    Park [1:m] Facility [m:n] Activity

-A *Facility* can only be located in one single *Park*, whereas a visitor potentially can perform multiple *Activities* on a single *Facility*.

-There are more elements, such as Neighborhoods, Parkowners, Types, etc., to the data schema, but those 3 ones are essential to understand the philosophy of the application.

 ## Installation

 The Boston Green is a [Django](https://www.djangoproject.com/) project with spatial functionality, also called GeoDjango.
 Data storage and enabler for most spatial functionality is the [PostgreSQL](http://www.postgresql.org/) extension [PostGIS](http://postgis.net/).
 Minimum requirements for running this project are therefore Python and PostgreSQL/PostGIS.